+(k) Lease

-- (l) Lease - (i) Identifying a lease
+Identifying a lease

 At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-To assess whether a contract conveys the right to control the use of an identified asset, the Group assesses whether: